syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 N> For a sample implementation of a derived cell control that is based on the existing Static cell control, make use of the dashboard sample: &lt;Installed Location&gt;\Syncfusion\EssentialStudio\&lt;Installed Version&gt;\Windows\Grid.Windows\Samples\Custom Cell Types\Getting Started\

-### Registering Cell model
+### Registering Cell Model
-After creating the Cell model and Cell Renderer for the custom cell type it is necessary to register that custom cell type to the GridControl.
+After creating the Cell Model and Cell Renderer for the custom cell type it is necessary to register that custom cell type to the GridControl.
 For registering make use of the [CellModels.Add](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellModelCollection~Add.html) method and assign a name for the cell type in this method, like the below code.

 {% tabs %}
 {% highlight c# %}